- Graduate Programs

 * What is the most cross-culturally generalizable structure of personality attributes?
 What is the best (especially, the most valid) way to measure this structure?
 How do the dimensions in this structure relate to the mindset or affective-motivational ‘personality system’ of the individual, and to larger cultural systems?
 What are the sources of personality change (including sources related to beliefs and values)?

-* What is the most cross-culturally generalizable structure for inter-individual variation in belief and value systems?
+* Particularly in terms of most cross-culturally generalizability, how is inter-individual variation in belief and value systems ordered and structured?
 What kinds of beliefs and values have the largest effects on patterns of behavior and emotion, and are the most integral components of culture and have the most important effects in the spheres of politics and religion?
 Which patterns of beliefs and values are associated with optimal human development, and which patterns encourage psychosocial dysfunction (e.g., alienation, corruption, militant extremism, genocide)?

 Saucier, G. (1997).
 Effects of variable selection on the factor structure of person descriptors.
 Journal of Personality and Social Psychology, 73, 1296-1312.